-Adobe Christian Center
+Adobe Christian Church

 As we begin the new year, I am inclined to think about years past.
 The wins and losses, ups and downs, friends and foes.
 This year, it is the significance of the company we keep, and the consequences of the choices we make that stands out.